stratumn/groundcontrol/README.md

 - All models must be *pure*.
 Mutations must create a new copy of the model.
 Avoid pointer accessors for models.
 - Reference models by ID.
 Do not keep pointers.
 - Models must not store a mutex.
 Use NodeManager.Lock().
+- Queries must have no side effects.
+This may require more mutations triggered by the client.

 ## TODO